nhn/tui.editor/plugins/chart/README.md

 ### Import Plugin

 Along with the plugin, the plugin's dependency style must be imported.
+The `chart` plugin has [TOAST UI Chart](https://github.com/nhn/tui.chart) as a dependency, and you need to add a CSS file of TOAST UI Chart.

 #### ES Modules